alacambra/blog/_posts/2017-11-05-aria2-alternative-2-wget.md

 published: true
 post_date: 2017-11-05 11:13:43
 ---
-Aria2 offers interesting options like to use several conections to download a file.
+Aria2 offers interesting options to use several conections to download a file.

 E.g. aria2c -x4 {utl} to use 4 connections